bwz3rbot/Discord-3-Strike-Bot/README.md

 # Prerequisites <a name = "pres"></a>

-This bot runs on [Node.js](https://nodejs.org/en/download/) and MongoDB.
-Be sure you download the correct versions for your system.
+This bot runs on [Node.js](https://nodejs.org/en/download/) and [MongoDB](https://docs.mongodb.com/manual/administration/install-community/).

-Head on over to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
+Once you have Mongo and Node installed on your system, Head on over to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.